yorkulibraries/yudl-map/metadata-input-guidelines/description.md

 # How should the description be filled in?

-* Describe the subject matter of the item
+* Describe the content and context of the item
 * Use complete sentences with proper grammar and punctuation
 * Avoid any commentary on or interpretation of the item being described
-* It is not necessary to research the item unless it is believed that outside information is required to understand or locate the item.
+* It should not be necessary to research the item unless it is believed that outside information is required to understand or locate the item.

 | Guidelines | Examples |
 | ---------- | -------- |